Skip to main content

 2. Prepare Scenario Data

 Create a CSV file with scenario data.
-Each row is a test case describing the user goal, persona, and initial prompt.
+Each row is a test case describing the user goal, persona, and input (the first user message).

 3